 - Malabsorptive procedures alter the digestive system to reduce the size of the stomach and bypass part of the intestine so food passes more quickly and the body absorbs fewer calories.

 - Combined procedures take advantage of both restrictive and malabsorptive principles.

-Sunrise Hospital offers three basic types of weight loss surgery: Vertical Sleeve Gastrectomy, the Adjustable Gastric Band Procedure, and Roux-en-y Gastric Bypass Procedure.
+Sunrise Hospital offers three basic types of weight loss surgery: vertical sleeve gastrectomy, the adjustable gastric band procedure and the Roux-en-y gastric bypass procedure.

 Successful surgical weight loss can improve the quality of a patient’s life.
 It can lead to long-term weight control and reduce the health-related risks of morbid obesity, including diabetes, heart disease, arthritis, sleep apnea and many other medical conditions.
 Many patients feel more energetic after surgery and their initial weight loss, which enables a more active lifestyle.
 Many patients also report an improved self-image and greater confidence after successfully achieving their desired weight loss.